The Rise and Fall of Ormeño: From Guinness Records to Regulatory Challenges

 Ormeño, in its early years, operated with a high-end fleet in Peru, with buses that cost up to half a million dollars, compared to the informal ones that acquired second-hand vehicles in the United States for only five thousand dollars.

 Don Joaquín’s company had prospered under a regulated system in which concessions and prices were controlled by the government through the Ministry of Transportation.
 However, the company suddenly found itself competing with a growing number of competitors.
-Adapting to these changes was complicated, and the organization suffered a decrease in the quality of its fleet, as new vehicles could not be purchased due to lower passenger demand.
+Adapting to these changes was complicated, and the organization suffered a decrease in the quality of its fleet, as new vehicles might not be purchased due to lower passenger demand.

 Historic Center of Arequipa – Peru – September